This Week in Energy News: 10 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Emeren Group and Hycroft Mining Holding Corp.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for SinglePoint Inc. and MSC Industrial Supply Co.

 Catch up on all the latest earnings reports here.